Lord Kitchener: Your Country Needs You!

 Harold “Breaker” Morant, though born in England had lived in Australia for many years and along with Lieutenant Peter Hancock and thousands of other Australians had volunteered to fight for the British in South Africa.
 The Australians, however, were notorious for disobeying orders and not showing their British Officers due deference.
 When Morant and Hancock were arrested for killing Boer prisoners-of-war they were not seen to have done anything that wasn’t already common practice.
 Nevertheless, they were both court-martialled and condemned to death, a sentence that was widely seen to have been political and intended to teach the ill-disciplined Australians a lesson.

-An appeal for clemency based on the fact that both Morant and Hancock had volunteered to serve the Empire and had both distinguished themselves in combat was turned down by Kitchener who personally signed the death warrants.
+An appeal of clemency for both Morant and Hancock was turned down by Kitchener who personally signed the death warrants.

 Following the successful conclusion of the Boer War, Kitchener was appointed Commander of British Forces in India 1902-1909 and then Military Governor of Egypt 1911-14.